khiner/flowgrid/README.md

 ### Abstract development goals

+* **Keep it as simple as I possibly can.**
-* Focus on making it fun to use _and create_ this application.
+* Focus on making it fun to use _and create_ the application.
-* Spend more time up front getting the foundations right (simple, transparent, flexible, powerful)
+* Spend more time up front getting the foundation right (simple, transparent, flexible, powerful)
 * Keep (re-)build times low.
-* Early on, the main function of the app should be to _facilitate the development of the app_.
+* At this early stage, my main application goal is to _facilitate the development of the app_.
-  Invest early in things like debugging capabilities, making the application state transparent, providing metrics, measuring performance, etc.
+  - Invest early in things like adding debugging capabilities
+  - Make the application state and context transparent and easily modifiable
+  - Provide performance metrics in real-time
 * Let myself optimize to some extent.
   In computers, fast things are good and always more fun than slow things.
 * Prioritize learning over development velocity.